dakshgupta-26/Netflix--Visulization/README.md

 This analysis reveals Netflix's strategic approach to content curation, focusing on recent, diverse, and mature content that appeals to a global adult audience.
 The visualizations provide valuable insights for content creators, marketers, and business strategists in the streaming industry.

----

-*Created with ❤️ using Python, Seaborn, and Matplotlib*